Gabs00/Langs/Readme.md

 7. Class Creation
 8. Working with STDIN and STDOUT

-## A Project that demonstrates all of the above

-### Create a phone directory:

-> Use all of the above to create a phone directory application

-#### Specs
-* Has a Record:
- * Has a name field with value string
- * Has a phone number field with value int

-* Has a list of Records

-* Set:
- * new Record, adds to list of Records

-* Get:
- * All Records
- * All Records with set S that is a subset of names with set N
- * All Records with set S that is a subset of phone number with set P
- * Name lookup with phone number as key
- * Phone number lookup with name as key

-* Delete and Update a Record and its fields

 ## Using the generators

 * Perl: (a default install on Mac OS X and Linux)